EasonC13/eason.phd/content/project/multimodal-feedback/index.md

 - **SlideItRight** studies whether retrieving relevant slides together with AI feedback improves learning.
 - **Avalon** designs a human-in-the-loop grading workflow with instructor calibration and student self-assessment.
 - **MuFIN** frames the broader idea of automating multimodal feedback generation with generative AI.
+- **Tutor feedback assessment** studies how LLMs can assess tutoring practices and highlight specific strengths or weaknesses in open-ended responses.

 ## Why these belong together